aaron-fl/print_ext/README.rst

 print-ext
 =========

-Extensions to the print function for pretty-printing with a layout engine.
+A maximally functional, minimally complexity, replacement for the `print()` function and `logging API`.

 About